amanjot-git/data-analysis-work/README.md

 | `end_lat`                 | Latitude of ending point of ride.                                                                                                                                                         |
 | `end_lng`                    | Longitude of ending point of ride.                                                                                                                                                        |
 | `member_casual`                      | Annual or casual riders.|

+**Some errors to check for:**
+1. started_at/ended_at: There are some values in these columns where rides dont follow the constraint i.e <1 min or >24 hours.
+2. start_station_name/end_station_name: Inconsistencies in these columns are spaces, null value, missing a start and end station name because electrical bikes have the option to lock and unlock near at a station.
+But starting and ending station names shouldnt be  missing from classic bikes, and as there are certain data where it happens, then such records need to be removed.
+Classic bikes must have a start and end station name.
+3. start_station_id/end_station_id: Inconsistencies are present with the column.They dont add any value to our analysis.
+4. start_lat/end_lat & start_lng/end_lng: these columns refer to starting and ending longitude and latitude for the bike.
+This data will be later used for data visualization.
+5. member_casual: these columns refer to either annual or casual riders.
+These are the only two values allowed in the column and was double checked for errors.

+Data Cleaning process:
+Removed trips where null was in start or end station of classic bike , and latitude or longitude columns are null Cleaned up station_name from spaces at front or trail Replaced null values in the station name columns with the string ‘On Bike Lock’ for only electric bikes.
+Removed trips where the ride time length was less than or equal to 1 minute and greater than or equal to 1 day.
+Removed trips that contained the word “REPAIR” on station names.
+In total, I removed about 70,000 rows to be left with a clean combined table with about 5.5 million rows.